Serai Quarter: History

-Serai Quarter was established as a "kafila serai," or caravanserai, outside the walls of Karachi before the British era.
+Serai Quarter was established as a "kafila serai," or caravanserai, outside the walls of Karachi supposedly before the British era.
 During Talpur rule, the Rah-i-Bandar road was built to connect the city's port to the caravan terminals - this road in the 1860s would eventually be further developed by the British into Bandar Road (now Muhammad Ali Jinnah Road).

 By 1830, Karachi had a population of about 15,000 and was no longer confined to the old fortified settlement today known as Mithadar.
 Suburbs formed to the east of the old town in Serai Quarter.
 Along with Mithadar, Serai Quarter formed the pre-British extent of Karachi.

 When the British took control of Karachi in 1839, the terms of the surrender gave the British the ability to deploy troops around the city while allowing the Talpurs to continue running the city's civic affairs.
 A new military camp was established to the west of the old city, which was subsequently given the name "Serai Quarter" by the British.

 Several cotton warehouses and offices were established in the 1860s in Serai Quarter's McLeod Road (now I. I. Chundrigar Road) during a cotton boom in the region after the American Civil War.
 In 1871, the population of the Serai Quarter was 2,137.
 By the 1870s, a number of European banks and companies were established along the street.
 In the 1870s, a small railway station was built along the southern edge of the road, which was upgraded in the 1880s, and eventually developed into the Karachi City railway station.

 By the 1880s, Serai Quarter had become a "commercially prestigious" center for both Karachi's natives and Europeans, while Saddar was established as the primary commercial center for Karachi's European population.
-The originally "kafila serai" grounds were eventually incorporated into the Sindh Madressatul Islam.
+The original "kafila serai" grounds were eventually incorporated into the Sindh Madressatul Islam.

-In 1963, Habib Bank Plaza was built in the Serai Quarter, which remained the tallest building of Pakistan until 2005, when the MCB Tower, which was also built in Serai Quarter, was completed.
+In 1963, Habib Bank Plaza was built in the Serai Quarter, which remained the tallest building of Pakistan until 2005, when the MCB Tower, also built in Serai Quarter, was completed.